daattali/beautiful-jekyll/_posts/2019-01-06-convolution.md

 ---
 layout: post
 title: 2D Convolution for image processing
+date:   2019-01-06 14:34:25
 tags: [Image]
 permalink: /_convolution_/
 ---
 # Input Image

-At first we need an image called input image given below .
+At first we need an image .
+In the given example we see a image as a matrix .
+Basically, images are represented as a 2D matrix .

 ![image](https://user-images.githubusercontent.com/35966401/51075430-6facd480-16b5-11e9-9cb7-f28c0b91f39f.png)